anapaulasandes/research-notes/README.md

 These notes exist to explore the question:

-> **What are the minimum principles required for intelligent systems to perceive, decide, learn and adapt?**
+> **What are the minimum principles required for systems to perceive, decide, learn and adapt?**

 Definitions are expected to evolve.